Evidence Level

 LDL Cholesterol Reduction (Mixed Evidence)

-The RCT (n=240, 12 weeks, theaflavin-enriched green tea extract) showed significant reductions: total cholesterol -11.3% and LDL-C -16.4% in Chinese adults with mild-moderate hypercholesterolemia on a low-fat diet.
-The 2014 Wang meta-analysis (10 RCTs, n=411) confirmed modest LDL reduction (-4.64 mg/dL) with black tea consumption.
-However, the trial of purified theaflavins (without catechins) showed NO significant lipid effects.
+An RCT of theaflavin-enriched green tea extract showed significant reductions: total cholesterol -11.3% and LDL-C -16.4% in adults with mild-moderate hypercholesterolemia on a low-fat diet.
+A meta-analysis confirmed modest LDL reduction (-4.64 mg/dL) with black tea consumption.
+However, a trial of purified theaflavins (without catechins) showed no significant lipid effects.

 Antioxidant Activity